Symbolk/SmartCommitCore/docs/README.md

 8. Right click on `src/main/java/com/github/smartcommit/evaluation/Evaluation.java`  and `Run Evaluation.main()` for evaluation on a specific repo at a specific step;

-9. Check the output in console for results, expected output (P.S. the numbers could be different):
+9. Check the output in console for results, expected output example (P.S. the numbers in results could be different as the sampling&merging depends on the visiting order of MongoCursor):

    ```
    Open Source Repo: nomulus Step: 5